Coder4916/The-CB-Suite/README.md

 2. [Bootstrap 5.3](https://getbootstrap.com/) was used to assist with the responsiveness and styling of the website, as well as adding components, such as a [card](https://getbootstrap.com/docs/5.3/components/card/) for each game, and [accordion](https://getbootstrap.com/docs/5.3/components/accordion/#how-it-works) for reviews.

-3. [Flask]
+3. [Flask](https://flask.palletsprojects.com/en/3.0.x/) reduced repitition when building the html/css site framework, and allowed back-end material to be injected into the front-end design.

 4. [SQLAlchemy](https://www.sqlalchemy.org/) was utilised to create each table that made up the site's back-end database.
+SQL commands could be used to ALTER, ADD and DROP parts of the database as required, when used in conjunction with Python Models.

 5. [Google Fonts](https://fonts.google.com/) provided Open Sans, Helvetica Neue, Helvetica, Arial, sans-serif fonts for the header and titles and Lora, Times New Roman and serif fonts for the body of the site.

 6. [Font Awesome](https://fontawesome.com/) was used throughout the website to add icons for aesthetic and UX purposes.

-7. [Gitpod](https://gitpod.io/workspaces) IDE was used for creating the website and back end database, and using the built in terminal to push the site to GitHub for version control.
+7. [Gitpod](https://gitpod.io/workspaces) IDE was used for creating the website and back end database in the terminal, and using the built in terminal to push the site to GitHub for version control.

 8. [GitHub](https://github.com/) was used to store the project's code after being pushed from [Gitpod](https://gitpod.io/workspaces).

-9. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) were used to design the initial general layout and feel of the website and the high fidelity mock up during the design process.
+9. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) were used to design the initial general layout and feel of the website.

 10. [Autoprefixer CSS](https://autoprefixer.github.io/) was used to add vendor prefixes to the CSS rules, to ensure that they work across all browsers.

 11. [Am I Responsive](https://ui.dev/amiresponsive?url=https://8002-coder4916-ci-milestone-ylxy4w9e48.us2.codeanyapp.com/index.html) was used to preview the website across a variety of popular devices.

 12. [Squoosh](https://squoosh.app/) was used to reduce the file size of the images, and change from .jpg to .AVIF.
 This helped to improve the overall performance of the website.

+13. [Heroku](https://www.heroku.com/home) was used to deploy the project

 [Back to top](#the-cb-suite)